 Your new bank will do the work for you and there’s no need to deal with your old bank.

 It’s worth checking every year that your bank is offering everything you need.
 If not, think about switching.

 It takes just seven working days to switch your account under the Current Account Switch Service.

 You choose the date you want to switch, and agree this with your new bank.

 They will arrange to move all your incoming and outgoing payments to your new account.

 If you’re claiming Universal Credit

-If you’re getting ready for the introduction of Universal Credit from April 2013 onwards, follow the link below to find out what your account options are and the pros and cons of each one.
+Follow the link below to find out what your account options are and the pros and cons of each one.

 Watch our video – How to open a bank account

 Read a transcript of this video (DOC 26.5KB)